CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/custom-controller.md

         ```

     - **AddAttachment** – this is controller method that will add attachment information to Sales Order
-    - HttpPost annotation stands for POST method
+    - The HttpPost annotation signifies that this is a POST method.
-    - the route is defining the path to our method
+    - The route specifies the path to our method.
-    - As the input parameter, we are using a simple model created earlier – SalesOrderAttachment
+    - For the input parameter, we are using a simple model created earlie – SalesOrderAttachment

         AddAttachment